winitzki/scall/tutorial/programming_dhall.md

 The law says that the equation `fmap_H A B f (t A p) ≡ t B q` holds for all those `p` and `q` that are in a certain relation to each other and to `f`.

 That law of `t` is known as a **strong dinaturality law**.
-The form of that law is a generalization of a naturality law, adapted for the type signature of `t`.
+That law makes it easier to use the relational naturality law adapted to the type signature of `t`.

-The strong dinaturality law is a consequence of the parametricity theorem for type signatures `∀(A : Type) → (F A → G A) → H A`.
-That law can be written in Dhall syntax as:
+The strong dinaturality law can be written in Dhall syntax as:

 ```dhall
 -- Symbolic derivation.
 The strong dinaturality law of `p`: